fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `bingads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `SIX`.
 	- Service `criteo`: The number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 NOTE: The greater number of months means the initial sync will take more time.
 	- Service `double_click_campaign_manager`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `TWELVE`.
 	- Service `double_click_publishers`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 	- Service `facebook`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `facebook_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `google_ads`: The number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
+A change of this value will trigger a re-sync for enabled custom and prebuilt reports during the next connector sync.
 Default value: `TWELVE`.
 	- Service `google_analytics`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 The default value: `TWELVE`.
 	- Service `google_analytics_4`: The number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 The default value: `TWELVE`.
 	- Service `google_analytics_mcf`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 Default value: `TWELVE`.
 	- Service `google_display_and_video_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 NOTE: The more months of reporting data you sync, the longer your initial sync will take.
 	- Service `google_search_ads_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 	- Service `google_search_console`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 	- Service `instagram_business`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `SIX`.
 	- Service `itunes_connect`: Historical sync time frame in months.
 	- Service `linkedin_ads`: Number of months for which to query reporting data included in the initial sync.
 This number cannot be modified once the connector is created.
 Default value: `ALL_TIME`.